An illustration of a lightbulb with a dollar sign inside against a green background.

 Try Bench

-Whatever your business structure, we’ll walk you through the tax rates so you can understand how your company is taxed (or you can just use our free estimated tax tool).
+Whatever your business structure, we’ll walk you through the tax rates so you can understand how your company is taxed (or you can just use our free estimated tax calculator).

 How much are small business taxes?